You don't have any saved vehicles!

 Once you've saved some vehicles, you can view them here at any time.

 We hear the questions often – Should I be using conventional oil, a full synthetic or a synthetic blend?
 Does my vehicle have to use synthetic oil?
 What if I use conventional oil on my vehicle?

 On the other hand, there are still vehicles that don’t require the use of full synthetic motor oil.
 For those drivers, there are options but the option depends on what you intend to do with your vehicle.
 Simply put, synthetic oil performs and protects better than your standard convention oil.
-So, if you plan on keeping your vehicle long term and you want the highest level of protection and performance, you definiteily want synthetic.
+So, if you plan on keeping your vehicle long-term and you want the highest level of protection and performance, you definitely want synthetic.

-If you’re still curious, here’s a break down of each type oil.
+If you’re still curious, here’s a break down of each type of oil.

-Synthetic blend motor oils are a third choice in between full synthetic motor oil and conventional oil.
+Synthetic blend motor oils are the third choice in between full synthetic motor oil and conventional oil.
 Synthetic blend motor oils use a mixture of synthetic and conventional base oils for added resistance to oxidation (compared to conventional oil) and provide excellent low-temperature properties.
 Synthetic blends are typically recommended for vehicles, trucks, vans and SUVs that regularly carry heavy loads, tow trailers and/or operate frequently at high RPMs.
-It’s a great middle ground for people who want the added performance and protection of a synthetic oil but aren’t ready to make the jump to a full synthetic.
+It’s a great middle-ground for people who want the added performance and protection of synthetic oil but aren’t ready to make the jump to a full synthetic.